CalorieMate: In popular culture

 During the early 2000s, CalorieMate released a series of TV commercials starring Kiefer Sutherland as a parody of his Jack Bauer character from 24.

 CalorieMate is featured as a consumable item in Metal Gear Solid 3: Snake Eater and all subsequent remakes and remasters such as the 3DS Port and Metal Gear Solid Delta: Snake Eater.

 CalorieMate is eaten by Hirotaka Nifuji in the anime adaptation of Wotakoi: Love Is Hard for Otaku, as well as by bassist Umiri Yahata in BanG Dream!
 Ave Mujica.

+CalorieMate appears in a scene in Drifting Home (a 2022 film).
+It is part of an assortment of food acquired by one of the characters in an emergency food kit.

+CalorieMate appears as 'KoCalorie' in the second volume of Blue Period (manga).
+It is used by a couple of the characters as a way to stay sustained during the stress of exams.